Introduction

 Jude Ononiwu (Trading under the name of Judeson Chemical and Engineering Co.

 Ltd) v.
-National Directorate of Employment & Another
+National Directorate of Employment & Another, the claimant had

 entered into a contract as a trainer with the 1st defendant under the 1st